 General entry requirements to AIHM courses:

-For Advanced Diploma and Diploma courses the applicants will need to have completed Western Australian Certificate of Education (year 12) or equivalent preferably with human biology and chemistry as subjects or be a mature age student with required literacy and numeracy skills.
+For Advanced Diploma and Diploma courses applicants will need to have completed Western Australian Certificate of Education (Year 12) or equivalent preferably with Human Biology and Chemistry as subjects.
+Mature age students must meet certain literacy and numeracy requirements.

-Applicants who have not studied human biology and chemistry at year 12 level with in last five years or do not have relevant post school vocational experience or knowledge are required to complete a bridging course offered by AIHM or equivalent.
+Applicants who have not studied Year 12 level Human Biology and Chemistry within the last five years, or who do not have relevant post school vocational experience or knowledge, are required to complete a bridging course offered by AIHM or equivalent.

-Students who have completed any of the Advanced Diploma or Diploma course offered by AIHM, are eligible to apply for Bachelor of Health Science (complementary medicine) degree offered by Charles Sturt University with advanced standing.
+Students who have completed any of the Advanced Diploma or Diploma courses offered by AIHM, are eligible to apply for a Bachelor of Health Science (Complementary Medicine) degree offered by Charles Sturt University with advanced standing.

 To see the fee schedule please Click here